Jason Syme

-Jason Syme (born c.
-1973) is a Scottish former professional rugby league and rugby union footballer who played in the 1990s and 2000s.
+Jason Syme (born 27 June 1972) is a Scottish former professional rugby league and rugby union footballer who played in the 1990s and 2000s.
 He played representative level rugby league (RL) for Scotland, at club level for Central Centurions, and club level rugby union (RU) for Dunfermline RFC (two spells), Heriot's Rugby Club and Kirkcaldy RFC, as a lock, or number eight.
 Syme was a pupil at Dollar Academy during the 1980s, and was later a student in Dundee.

 International honours

 Jason Syme represented Scotland (RL); he played as an interchange/substitute in the 26-6 victory over Ireland at Firhill Stadium, Glasgow on Tuesday 6 August 1996.

-Genealogical information

-Jason Syme is the older brother of the rugby league and rugby union footballer; Jamie Syme.